ananya-0729/SSR_fragmentation_accuracy/README.md

 **Prerequisites**
 Ensure you have the following installed:

--Perl: Required for running the core scripts (xInsert.pl and nCutter.pl).
+- Perl: Required for running the core scripts (xInsert.pl and nCutter.pl).

--Bash: For running the FASTA formatting utility.
+- Bash: For running the FASTA formatting utility.

 **Step-by-Step Workflow**
 Step 1: Convert Multi-Line FASTA to Single-Line